 It’s the weekend of your 40th birthday, how do you spend it?
 If you’re James Koole, communications lead for Tucows, you fly yourself to Vancouver, BC to participate in the BMO Vancouver Marathon!

 The passion that James has for running reminds me that we should take more opportunities to share some stories about the kind of people we spend the majority of our waking hours with.

 James is our communications lead at Tucows / OpenSRS.
 This means that he writes the majority of the things our resellers read on the website, and the e-mails you receive in your inbox.
 When he gets back from Vancouver, he’ll probably even correct some grammar and spelling mistakes on this very post.

 He’ll also ask me why I wrote this post.
 He’s a modest fellow and doesn’t like to brag.
 He hates the spotlight.
-I have an answered prepared for him though: “James, if you don’t want the spotlight on you, then you should ease up a bit on your level of awesome, mkay?”
+I have an answer prepared for him though: “James, if you don’t want the spotlight on you, then you should ease up a bit on your level of awesome, mkay?”

-Hammering out code, programming routers, and configuring servers are a big part of what we do.
+Hammering out code, programming routers, and configuring servers is a big part of what we do.
 But the downtime is just as important.
-I haven’t taken a formal count, but if I held out my arms in a group of Tucowsers and quickly spun myself around, I will be not only dizzy, but I will have smacked a couple of marathoners, a lot of cyclists, some rock climbers, kickboxers, soccer players, and even snowboarders; I’m also sure that by Monday, I’ll have colleagues reminding me of other sports active within the company.
+I haven’t taken a formal count, but if I held out my arms in a group of Tucowsers and quickly spun myself around, I will be not only dizzy, but I will have smacked a couple of marathoners, a lot of cyclists, some rock climbers, kickboxers, soccer players, and even snowboarders; I’m also sure that by Monday, I’ll have colleagues reminding me of other sports activities within the company.

 Happy Birthday James, and good luck on your run!
 We’re all cheering for you, and some of us are even a little envious of your commitment to your passion.